-As part of its mosquito control program, the MCMEC has adopted a strategy to reduce mosquito-breeding habitat by physically managing surface water.
-This can range from removing log jams, blocks and sediment from a waterway, thereby eliminating stagnant water and flooding to excavating accumulated sediment from a lake, thereby improving the habitat for fish and other natural mosquito predators.
+As part of its mosquito control program, the County has adopted a strategy to reduce mosquito-breeding habitat by physically managing surface water.
+This can range from removing log jams, blocks and sediment from a waterway, eliminating stagnant water (e.x., pools) and flooding to excavating accumulated sediment from a lake, thereby improving the habitat for fish and other natural mosquito predators.

-Often a project begins as a request for service from a municipal official or private resident.
-The MCMEC then inspects the site to see if there is a legitimate drainage concern and associated mosquito breeding.
-If the MCMEC can accomplish proper drainage, we will accept the project and write to the municipality.
-The MCMEC does not re-grade property to eliminate standing water.
+A project may begin as a request for service from a municipal official or private resident.
+Staff inspects the site to see if there is a legitimate drainage concern and associated mosquito breeding.
+If Mosquito Control can accomplish proper drainage, we will accept the project and write to the municipality.
+Mosquito Control does not re-grade property to eliminate standing water.

-The MCMEC has a countywide NJDEP Freshwater Wetlands and Flood Hazard Area permits that allow us to maintain streams, man-made watercourses and stormwater management facilities.
-In addition, we have a blanket permit for performing drainage work in tidal wetlands from the Army Corps of Engineers.
-All permits still require the MCMEC to submit a detailed notification to these agencies for every project involving the removal of sediment.
-(Work involving hand tools do not require permits).
-The MCMEC also requires every property owner adjacent to the waterway involved to sign a Right-of-Entry form allowing personnel and equipment access.
-The municipality must also enter into a Hold Harmless agreement with the MCMEC.
+Mosquito Control has a countywide NJDEP Freshwater Wetlands and Flood Hazard Area permits that allow us to maintain streams, man-made watercourses and stormwater management facilities.
+Mosquito Control has a blanket permit for performing drainage work in tidal wetlands from the Army Corps of Engineers.
+All permits still require this division to submit a detailed notification to these agencies for every project involving the removal of sediment.
+Mosquito Control requires every property owner adjacent to the waterway involved to sign a Right-of-Entry form allowing personnel and equipment access.

-The MCMEC has low ground pressure equipment that allows us to work in relatively wet environments.
-For all our water management projects, the MCMEC follows "Best Management Practices for Mosquito Control and Freshwater Wetlands Management" prepared by NJDEP.
+Actual implementation of a project is conducted by County Highway Division and/or Shade Tree Division personnel and equipment with oversight by the Mosquito Control Division.
+Low ground pressure equipment allows work in relatively wet environments.
+For all our water management projects, this County follows "Best Management Practices for Mosquito Control and Freshwater Wetlands Management" prepared by NJDEP.